-To alleviate such concerns regarding the security of our platform, we've put together the following list of measures in place to protect our users' accounts and APIs from unauthorized access:
+We get this question often, and there are good reasons to be skeptical of companies offering services in the cryptocurrencies and digital asset space.
+To alleviate such concerns regarding the security of this platform, we've put together the following list of measures in place to protect our users' accounts from unauthorized access:

 - Quadency offers two factor authentication on all user accounts.